+Whereas a standard box spring comes as one whole piece, a split box spring comes in two sections to make up the size of your mattress.
 Unlike a mattress, a box spring can't be squished into submission to fit through narrow halls and doorways.
-For large beds, It may be necessary to purchase a two-piece split box spring instead of a one-piece box spring.
-Unfortunately, a split box spring does cost slightly more than the usual one-piece model.
-However, the ease of movement more than makes up for this extra expenditure, and you may also have no choice, depending on the layout of your home.
-A split box spring will require support in the center of the bed frame, so check to see if your bed frame will accommodate this type of box spring.
+If you have a queen size bed or larger, and narrow halls in your home, you may need to purchase a split queen box spring.
+A split box spring does cost slightly more than a one-piece model; however, the ease of moving them makes up for the extra expense.
+A split box spring will require support in the center of the bed frame, so ensure your bed frame will accommodate this type of box spring.

-These days, bed springs come in all sorts of varieties, with densely packed coils, hypoallergenic or organic fabrics, natural fillers, and other options.
-If there's a large price difference between two box springs that look very similar, read the fine print; there could be major variations in spring type, fibers, or other parts of the box spring.
+Box springs come with many options, including ones with densely packed coils as well as boxes with hypoallergenic fabrics, organic fabrics, and natural fillers.
+If you come across a cheap box spring that looks very similar to a higher priced one, read the fine print; there could be major differences in spring type, fibers, or other parts of the box spring.

 Don't Overlook the Included Box Spring

 Always take a good look at the mattress and box spring set.
 Often, manufacturers sell these combinations according to consumer popularity or as a promotional offer.
 With these packaged deals, it's possible to get a box spring for significantly less than the retail price.
 Plus, the set may be under the same warranty terms, making maintenance easy and affordable.

 Elise is a firm believer in beauty sleep and considers herself an expert in this area.
 She truly believes in the saying "comfort is key," not only in her home, but in her fashion as well.
 In her spare time, Elise enjoys getting outdoors and decorating her home with quick DIY projects.